Anne Arundel County Public Schools: Leadership

 AACPS headquarters are in the Parole census-designated place, near Annapolis.
-The Carol S. Parham Building houses the Board of Education, school support departments, professional support facilities, and meeting spaces.
+The Carol S. Parham Building houses the board of education, school support departments, professional support facilities, and meeting spaces.

-The school system is governed by an eight-member Board of Education.
-Seven members of the Board (representing each of the county's council districts) are elected to four-year terms (before 2018, these positions were appointed by the state governor), and one student member is voted to a one-year term by the general student body.
+The school system is governed by an eight-member board of education.
+Seven members of the board (representing each of the county's council districts) are elected to four-year terms (before 2018, these positions were appointed by the state governor), and one student member is voted to a one-year term by students in Magnet Programs or The AVID Program.

-The Board appoints a Superintendent of Schools to administer the school system.
+The board appoints a superintendent of schools to administer the school system.
 The current superintendent is Dr. Mark Bedell, who has served in this capacity since 2022.
 Previous superintendents include: